Increased-confidence adversarial examples for deep learning counter-forensics: Abstract

 \section{Abstract}

-Transferability of adversarial examples is a key issue to study the security of multimedia forensics (MMF) techniques relying on Deep Learning (DL).
-The transferability of the attacks, in fact, would open the way to the deployment of successful counter forensics attacks also in cases where the attacker does not have a full knowledge of the to-be-attacked system.
-Some preliminary works have shown that adversarial examples against CNN-based image forensics detectors are in general non-transferrable, at least when the basic versions of the attacks implemented in the most popular attack packages are adopted.
-In this paper, we introduce a general strategy to increase the strength of the attacks and evaluate the transferability of the adversarial examples when such a strength varies.
-We experimentally show that, in this way, attack transferability can be improved to a large extent, at the expense of a larger distortion.
+Transferability of adversarial examples is a key issue to apply this kind of attacks against multimedia forensics (MMF) techniques based on Deep Learning (DL) in a real-life setting.
+Adversarial example transferability, in fact, would open the way to the deployment of successful counter forensics attacks also in cases where the attacker does not have a full knowledge of the to-be-attacked system.
+Some preliminary works have shown that adversarial examples against CNN-based image forensics detectors are in general non-transferrable, at least when the basic versions of the attacks implemented in the most popular libraries are adopted.
+In this paper, we introduce a general strategy to increase the strength of the attacks and evaluate their transferability when such a strength varies.
+We experimentally show that, in this way, attack transferability can be largely increased, at the expense of a larger distortion.
 Our research confirms the security threats posed by the existence of adversarial examples even in multimedia forensics scenarios, thus calling for new defense strategies to improve the security of DL-based MMF techniques.